Supported independent living

 The future of supported independent living in Surrey

-• created with your future in mind
+• with your future in mind

-• within the heart of the community
+• in the middle of the community

-• designed to support and promote your independence
+• to support and promote your independence

 Supported Independent Living for people with mental health needs